codenamephp/chef.cookbook.php/README.md

 This also means that the attributes will be removed as well since they are only used in the recipies.

+As of 3.4 XDebug 2 is also deprecated.
+Config was added for XDebug 3 so upgrading should already work.
+The XDebug 2 configs will be removed with the next major release.

 ## Usage

 Create a wrapper cookbook and add this cookbook to your Berksfile/Metadata.